 The Virginia Tech - Wake Forest University School of Biomedical Engineering & Sciences (SBES) is a fully joint graduate program, formed in 2003, which brings together three prestigious academic institutions: the College of Engineering at Virginia Tech, the Wake Forest School of Medicine, and the VA-MD Regional College of Veterinary Medicine.
 Each of these separate entities contributes unique strengths to the combined enterprise so that students are offered a wide spectrum of first-class educational and research opportunities in a beautiful part of the country.
-In summer 2008, SBES students and faculty on the Blacksburg campus will move into the new ICTAS building shown above.

 Virginia Tech's College of Engineering at Blacksburg, Virginia is consistently ranked among the top undergraduate engineering programs in the country by U.S. News & World Report.
 Its research expenditures rose significantly enough between 1965 and 1985 to place it among the top 10 percent in spending of all accredited engineering schools.
 It remains in that position today.